jamesbachini/Stellar-Cross-Border-Test/README.md

 ## Overview

 1. **`receive.js`**:
-   - Monitors a specific Stellar account for incoming payments.
+   - Monitors a specific wallet account for incoming payments.
    - Records the timestamp when the payment is received.
    - Outputs the received timestamp to be shared with the sender.